rdgarfinkel/mediacollection/README.md

 - While testing, when using the <b>&</b> ampersand symbol in text fields, the editing feature didn't work.
 It seems that the 'query string' parsing splits this like it is a separate entry.
 Text replacement will occur server side, swapping the <b>&</b> symbol for <b>and</b> text.
 - While testing, when using the <b>"</b> double quotation mark in text fields, the editing feature didn't work.
 When clicking an entry to edit, the browser would interpret the quotations as the end of an <b>A HREF</b> HTML tag.
 Text replacement will occur server side, swapping the <b>"</b> double quotation mark for <b>''</b> two single quotation symbols for storing the entries, and <b>''</b> two single quotation symbols will be swapped for the <b>"</b> double quotation mark for display in the user facing tables.
 - When items are added, they'll be added to the bottom of the list.
 That entry can be sorted upon editing another entry and submitting, unless I can find a way to do this upon adding entries.
 - When movies are redone and the titles are the same, you'll get unwanted results when trying to edit one of the two entries.
 For example, the 1967 movie, *The Jungle Book* and the 2016 movie, *The Jungle Book*.
 When both exist in the database, both entries would be edited when editing one of the entries.
-To work around this, there is now a year input box within the media editor for videos.
+To work around this, there is now a year input box within the media editor for videos, and entries are now compared by title and year, when the year has a value.
-- The columns within each media section are the media types that I have access to.
-As an example, I don't have a Sony Playstation 1, 3, or 4 system, so those columns don't exist yet in the games section.
-If you need these or other options, file an issue here on Github, and I'll add whatever you need.
+- The columns currently within each media section are the media types that I have.
+As an example, I don't have a Sony Playstation 1, 3, or 4 system/games, so those columns don't exist yet in the games section.
+If you need these or other options, file an issue here on Github, and I'll add whatever you need, or if anyone wants to contribute, that's okay too.

 # things to add
 - Make code comments on files and processes for helping others' understand what is doing what. (media.pl is close to finished, index.cgi will be next)
 - Work on the wiki for this project.
-- EAC/UPC/ISBN approval script to verify that entries are at a good quality.
+- EAC/UPC/ISBN approval script to verify that public entries are at a good quality.
-- Ability to hide/show columns, ie if there are media types not in use.
-This will require a slight rewrite of some code, but will make additions of media types easier in the future.
-Currently columns numbers are adjusted manually by myself, so when a column is added, I have to increment a variable number by one.
-The method I've come up with will essentially automate this, and I'll no longer need to manually adjust that variable.
+- Ability to hide/show columns, ie if there are media types that you don't personally have/use.
+This will require a slight revamp of code, but will make additions of media types easier in the future.
+Currently column numbers are adjusted manually by myself, so when a column is added, I have to manually increment a variable number by one.
+The method I've come up with will essentially automate that.
 This will not require adjustments to the database files, either.
 - Researching other options for having a fixed header upon scrolling.
-The one that was in place is not 100% reliable.
+The one that was in place is not 100% reliable.<br>

+# things to add way down the road</b><br>
 - TheAudioDB.com, imdb.com, themoviedb.org, thetvdb.com, musicbrainz.org and/or thegamesdb.net integration would be awesome, but I don't know enough about API usage currently to do these, hopefully someone can step up with these abilities.
+- Hosted website with these scripts put online, with member signup abilities.

 # change log
+- 2016.10.01
+  - Found an error in the code on the admin side where the month was lost on date updated entry, now fixed.
+  - Table display on non-admin side is now centered, and also contains the github mention footer.
-- 206.09.19
+- 2016.09.19
   - Up until now, when EAC/UPC/ISBN codes were found, the entry was overwritten upon each edit.
 Now entries are only created and not updated/overwritten.
   - Added a year input option to videos on the administration side, and also added the display of the year on the non-administrative side.
 I now have two movies that were named the same, and editing one would edit the other.
 This is now fixed, as long as one or both of the movies have a year attached to it.
 - 2016.09.16